FAQ's and Jargon Buster

 Is PE kit compulsory?
 Yes.
 This is for health and safety reasons.
 Our PE kit consists of a white T-shirt, black shorts and trainers or black gym-shoes.
 No jewellery or watches can be worn and long hair needs to be tied back for Health & Safety reasons.

 Where is the lost property kept?
-Lost property is kept outside the Year 6 classroom.
+Lost property is kept at the bottom of the stairs near the main entrace.
 It is a good idea to wait until after 3.15pm to look for lost property, when the children have finished for the day.
 Please write your child's name on all items of clothing.

 Any other questions?
 Please feel free to contact us.